icopy-site/awesome-cn/docs/awesome/awesome-iam.md

 - [heimdall](https://github.com/dadrus/heimdall) - 🆓 A cloud-native, identity-aware proxy and policy enforcement point that orchestrates authentication and authorization systems via versatile rules, supporting protocol-agnostic identity propagation.

+## Machine Identity

+Workloads, services and devices are principals too.
+They need identities to authenticate to one another and be granted access: the non-human counterpart to human user accounts.

+- [SPIFFE/SPIRE](https://github.com/spiffe/spire) - 🆓 A CNCF framework issuing short-lived, cryptographically-verifiable identities (SVIDs) to workloads across heterogeneous environments.

+- [NanoMDM](https://github.com/micromdm/nanomdm) - 🆓 Minimalist Apple MDM server and library to enroll and manage the identity of Apple devices, inspired by MicroMDM.

 ## Authentication

 Protocols and technologies to verify that you are who you pretend to be.